What is a Subject POSt?

 In your first year of study (fewer than 4.0 credits earned), you pay the regular UTSC course fee.
 In later years, you pay program fees which are applied according to your full or part-time status in a session:

 - Full-time students pay a flat program fee (enrolled in 1.5 credits or more in a session)

 - Part-time students (enrolled in fewer than 1.5 credits in a session) pay the program per course fee

 Once admitted to the co-op program when applicable you will be charged retroactively for all courses completed during your second year of study.
-Your initial invoice may not be up-to-date.
 When you accept an invitation to enrol in these subject POSts, or when you complete your 4th credit your fees may change to the higher program fees.
-If you enrol in the subject POSt, check ROSI for your revised balance and pay this as soon as possible, even if the amount you pay is not the same as the amount on your fees invoice.
+If you enrol in the subject POSt, check ROSI for your revised balance and pay this as soon as possible.
 Students with financial difficulties should make an appointment to see a Financial Aid Advisor.

 Course Load Changes